theOtherLuke/nordlynx-router/README.md

 Save and exit.

-Test internet connetivity on host.
+Test internet connetivity on host and client.

 **Step 8:**